jindian/linux_note/GRUB2/Master_Boot_Record.md

 ld -Ttext 0x7c00 --oformat=binary test_boot_signature_only.o -o test_boot_signature_only.bin
 ```

-Create a flopy and copy the executable code to it
+Create a floppy and copy the executable code to it

 floppy\_creator.sh